markc/markup/README.md

 in its own right to edit and preview Markdown formatted text.
 It can also store a working copy in [localStorage] so it's available the next time you visit the page.
-Perhaps the most interesting feature is how it can markup [Markdown] formatted test dynamically within the browser.
+Perhaps the most interesting feature is how it can markup [Markdown] formatted text dynamically within the browser.
 This [README.md] is an example of it doing just that.